JL2018-cell/Bumper-Car/README.md

 **Features implemented**
 - Generation of random game sets or events

-a random number generator function will generate the starting coordinates of "P" and "T"
+a random number generator function will generate the starting coordinates of "P" and "T".
+Also, number of enemies is randomly generated between 1 and 3 inclusive.
 - Data structures for storing game status

 a dynamic 2D array will be employed to store the game progress(how many times of wins and loses) and status(the starting position of “P” and "T" of the last time of game that has not yet completed)